 But then again, most people don’t know that higenamine is a stimulant that’s been linked to serious side effects.
 They don’t even know what grass-fed whey is.

-I do these reviews because the truth is important to me, and if a company isn’t willing to provide it – I will.
-I’ve decided to start grading the products and companies I review, and Plexus gets an F. Here’s why.
+I wrote this Plexus review because the truth is important to me, and if a company isn’t willing to provide it – I will.
+I’ve decided to start grading the products and companies I review, and Plexus gets an F.